Invasion U.S.A. (1985 film): Production

 "We're trying to make a statement here", he added.
 "This is about the people of the United States."

 The film was given a $12 million budget, twice what Norris films had normally gotten before.
 There was a sequence in the everglades costing $2 million.
 Norris' fee was almost $2 million.
 Shooting took ten weeks.

 Norris says he wanted the role of the female journalist to be played by Whoopi Goldberg who had been an extra in A Force of One.
-Goldberg was enthusiastic, she had recently been cast in The Color Purple.
-However, the director overruled Norris.
+Goldberg was enthusiastic.
+However, the director, Joseph Zito, overruled Norris.
 "Needless to say I have never used that director again", wrote Norris later.

-According to the documentary on Cannon Films, Electric Boogaloo: The Wild, Untold Story of Cannon Films, the scene where terrorists destroy homes in a suburb with rocket launchers featured explosions in actual houses.
+According to the 2014 documentary Electric Boogaloo: The Wild, Untold Story of Cannon Films, the scene in which terrorists destroy homes in a suburb with rocket launchers featured explosions in actual houses.
 Hartsfield–Jackson Atlanta International Airport was going to bulldoze an entire suburban neighborhood to extend a runway, so the filmmakers were allowed to destroy the existing homes.
 Similarly, part of Avondale Mall was being rebuilt, so the filmmakers were allowed to destroy everything in the actual mall.

 Norris said this sequence cost $5 million.
 "There are tanks firing, and helicopters flying among the real buildings", he said.
 "It's a battle like in Gone with the Wind, one of the best action battle scenes that's ever been done so far."

 Reception

 Box office

 The film debuted at number one at the box office with $6.9 million.
+The film made $17.5 million at the U.S. Box Office and $24 million at the overseas box office making it a box office hit.